 Having defeated six other candidates, Leonel Antonio Fernández Reyna was declared the victor of the 2008 election.
 He achieved 53% of the vote against 40% for the PRD candidate (former president Mejía's closest aide) Miguel Vargas, and 4% for the PRSC's candidate, Amable Aristy.

 President Leonel Fernández Reyna was sworn in for his third term, with the traditional ceremony at the National Congress, on 16 August 2008.
-His current term is due to end in 2012.
+His current term is ended in 2012.